Everyone loves an upgrade. Everyone.

 Use charm and wear a great outfit.

 The third is a bold faced lie.
 It will never work, so save yourself and the lovely check in person the effort of saying no, and just do one or two.

 There are a few things which can keep you from being able to successfully upgrade your British Airways booking using cash or Avios, so they’re important to know right from the get go.

-Basically, you want your booking to be made direct with BA, or ticketed using British Airways “stock”, which means your ticket starts with a 125.
+Basically, you want your booking to be made directly with BA, or ticketed using British Airways “stock”, which means your ticket starts with a 125, a dash and then a series of numbers.
 It would look something like 125-12345678910.
 You can’t upgrade using Avios or directly with BA if your ticket…

 - Was issued by another airline, like American, Finnair or Iberia.